ITRS-Group/cordial/tools/geneos/docs/geneos_logs.md

 The `--stderr`/`-E` option controls whether the separate `STDERR` log (if there is one) for each matching instance is also shown along with the main log.
-There is no way currently to only view the `STDERR` logs.
+If used with the `--nostandard`/`-N` option to suppress normal log files then only error output is shown.

 The `--match`/`-g` and `--ignore`/`-v` options will filter lines the output based on a case sensitive search over the whole line.
 As can be